igsr/gca_1000genomes_website/_faq/what-tools-can-i-use-to-download-igsr-data.md

     - /faq/what-tools-can-i-use-download-1000-genomes-data/
 ---

-**What tools can I use to download 1000 Genomes data?**

-The 1000 Genomes data is available via [ftp](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/), [http](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/) and [Aspera](/aspera).
+The 1000 Genomes data is available via [ftp](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/), [http](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/), [Aspera](/aspera) and Globus.
 Any standard tool like wget or ftp should be able to download from our ftp or http mounted sites.
-[To use Aspera](/faq/how-download-files-using-aspera) you need to download their client.

-**Are there torrents available for the 1000 Genomes data sets?**

 There are no official torrents of the 1000 Genomes Project data sets.

-**How to download files using aspera?**
+## How to download files using Aspera

-###Download Aspera
+### Download Aspera

 Aspera provides a fast method of downloading data.
 To use the Aspera service you need to download the [Aspera connect](http://asperasoft.com/software/transfer-clients/connect-web-browser-plug-in/) software.
 This provides a bulk download client called ascp.

-###Command line
+### Command line

 For the command line tool ascp, for versions 3.3.3 and newer, you need to use a command line like: